 Directions on a surface are stated as a bearing, i.e., the angle from a reference line.
-On Earth, this line is the meridian through the current location, and the bearing is usually measured in degrees, from 0° northwards and increasing clockwise to 360° northwards again - on Earth this angle is more commonly known as the azimuth.
-The direction of the current meridian can be obtained from a magnetic compass, whose needle is always aligned with the North-South direction, but one must account for magnetic declination, the deviation of magnetic North from true geographic North.
+On Earth, this line is the meridian through the current location, and the bearing is usually measured in degrees, from 0° northwards and increasing clockwise to 360° northwards again — on Earth this angle is more commonly known as the azimuth.
+The direction of the current meridian can be obtained from an ordinary compass, whose needle is always aligned with the magnetic north-south direction, but one must account for magnetic declination, the deviation of magnetic north from true geographic north.
 Magnetic declination is not uniform throughout the world and slowly changes with time (in millions of years, the magnetic "poles" have even switched hemispheres several times), therefore nautical charts must be periodically updated with reference correction marks for declination.
 Gyrocompasses and astrocompasses are immune to magnetic declination; on the other hand, a gyrocompass depends on a power supply to keep its wheel spinning, while operating an astrocompass requires a precise clock and up-to-date astronomical tables.

 Two points not on the same parallel or meridian can be connected by an infinite number of loxodromes, but one is almost always interested on the shortest, "steeper" one, which crosses less than half of the meridians; the other rhumb lines do one or more additional turns around the Earth.

 Clearly rhumb lines are not in general the most direct route to either pole.
 In fact, the Equator and the meridians alone are not only loxodromes but also great circles, containing the geodesic lines which are the shortest path between two points.
-On the other hand, in the absence of reference points the loxodrome is the easiest path to follow: once the proper bearing is established, it is enough keeping it true (i.e., the compass's needle straight) to be sure to reach the destination (reality is a bit more complicated for aquatic and aerial vehicles: crosswinds, waves and streams cause the bearing to deviate from the heading, unless compensated).
+On the other hand, in the absence of reference points the loxodrome is the easiest path to follow: once the proper bearing is established, it is enough keeping it true — i.e., the compass's needle straight aligned — to be sure to reach the destination.
+Reality is a bit more complicated for aquatic and aerial vehicles: crosswinds, waves and streams cause the bearing to deviate from the heading, unless compensated.